CaptCalli/Fizzbuzz/readme.md

 # Description

 This is a simple solution to the very common FizzBuzz question/problem.
 The prompt reads as follows: "Create a for loop that iterates up to 100 while outputting "fizz" at multiples of 3, "buzz" at multiples of 5 and "fizzbuzz" at multiples of 3 and 5."
+[Check it out here](https://captcalli.github.io/Fizzbuzz/)

 ---